magento/devdocs/src/cloud/docker/docker-containers.md

 ## Service versions

 Magento Cloud Docker references the `.magento.app.yaml` and `.magento/services.yaml` configuration files to determine the services you need.
-When you start the Docker configuration generator using the `docker:build` command, you can override a default service version with the following optional parameters:
+When you start the Docker configuration generator using the `ece-docker build:compose` command, you can override a default service version with the following optional parameters:

 | Name       | Service   | Key  | Available Versions | Notes
 | ------------- | ---------- | ---------- | ------------------ |------------------